akutuzov/webvectors/README.md

 0. Clone WebVectors git repository (_git clone https://github.com/akutuzov/webvectors.git_) into a directory acessible by your web server.
 1. Install _Apache_ for Apache integration or _Gunicorn_ for standalone server.
-2. Install all the Python requirements (_pip install -r requirements.txt_)
+2. Install all the Python requirements (_pip3 install -r requirements.txt_)
 3. If you want to use PoS tagging for user queries, install [UDPipe](https://ufal.mff.cuni.cz/udpipe), [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/), [Freeling](http://nlp.lsi.upc.edu/freeling/) or other PoS-tagger of your choice.
 4. Configure the files: